SuelyBarreto/AWSchool-React/README.md

 - Demonstrate self-direction, time management, and independent learning
 - Learn and implement new technologies
-- Gain experience with React and learn AWS technologies (S3, Cognito, API Gateway, Lambda and DynamoDB)
+- Gain experience with React and learn AWS technologies (S3, API Gateway, Lambda and DynamoDB)
 - Complete a product lifecycle from conception to delivery
 - Utilize agile practices learned to assist in project completion